sudarsunkannan/lsm_nvm/README.md

   $ scripts/run_restart.sh
 ```

-### Running Vanilla LevelDB
+### Running Vanilla LevelDB on NVMa

-NoveLSM is built over LevelDB 1.21.
-The script compiles the LevelDB source code
+Mainly for performance comparison.
+NoveLSM is built over LevelDB 1.21</br>
-with release version.</br>
+The script compiles the LevelDB 1.21 source code with release version and uses NVM for SSTable</br>
-Disable Snappy compression; If enabled, Snappy will only compress SSTable.
+Disable Snappy compression; If enabled, Snappy will only compress SSTable. </br>
 Also, ensure that cmake 3.9 or greater is enabled.</br>
 ```
   # If the system's cmake version is less than 3.9